-A SIGMA 9 computer system has features and operating characteristics that permit efficient functioning in generalpurpose, multiprocessing, time-sharing, real-time, and multiusage environments:
+A SIGMA 9 computer system has features and operating characteristics that permit efficient functioning in general-purpose, multiprocessing, time-sharing, real-time, and multiusage environments:

-- Word-oriented memory (32-bit word plus parity bit) that can be addressed and altered as byte (8-bit), halfword (2-byte), word (4-byte), and doubleword (8-byte) quantities. - Memory expandable to 512K words for SIGMA 9 and SIGMA 9 Model 3, and to 256K words for SIGMA 9 Model 2 (where K = 1024). - Direct addressing capability (real extended mode) of entire memory. - Indirect addressing with or without postindexing. - Displacement index registers, automatically selfadjusting for all data sizes. - Immediate operand instructions for greater storage efficiency and increased speed.
+- Word-oriented memory (32-bit word plus parity bit) which can be addressed and altered as byte (8-bit), halfword (2-byte), word (4-byte), and doubleword (8-byte) quantities. - Memory expandable from 65,536 (64K) to 524,288 (512K) words in blocks of 16,384 (16K), 32,768 (32K), and 65,536 (64K) words.
+Expansion proceeds in 16K blocks from 64K to 128K, in 32K blocks from 128K to 256K, and in 64K blocks from 256K to 512K (where K = 1024 words). - Direct addressing capability (real extended mode) of entire memory. - Indirect addressing with or without postindexing. - Displacement index registers, automatically selfadjusting for all data sizes. - Immediate operand instructions for greater storage efficiency and increased speed. - 16 general-purpose registers, expandable to 64 (in blocks of 16) for addressing, indexing, and accumulating.
+Multiple registers permit effective use of small, high-speed memories. - Hardware memory mapping, which virtually eliminates memory fragmentation and provides dynamic program relocation. - Four modes of memory access protection for system and information security and protection. - Memory write protection to prevent inadvertent destruction of critical areas of memory. - Watchdog timer to assure nonstop operation. - Real-time priority interrupt system with automatic identification and priority assignment, fast response time, and up to 236 levels that can be individually armed, enabled, and triggered by program control. - Instructions with long execution times can be interrupted to guarantee response to interrupts. - Automatic traps for error or fault conditions, with masking capability and maximum recoverability, under program control. - Power fail-safe for automatic shutdown and resumption of processing in event of power failure.

-- General-purpose registers, expandable to 64 (in blocks of 16) for addressing, indexing, and accumulating.
-Multiple registers permit effective use of small, high-speed memories. - Hardware memory mapping that virtually eliminates memory fragmentation and provides dynamic program relocation. - Four modes of memory access protection for system and information security and protection. - Memory write protection to prevent inadvertent destruction of critical areas of memory. - Watchdog timer to assure nonstop operation. - Real-time priority interrupt system with automatic identification and priority assignment, fast response time, and as many as 224 external interrupt levels that can be individually armed, enabled, and trig-gered by program control. - Instructions with long execution times can be interrupted to guarantee response to interrupts. - Automatic trapsfor error or fault conditions, with masking capability and maximum recoverability, under program control. - Power fail-safe for automatic shutdown and resumption of processing in event of power failure. - Multiple interval timers with a choice of resolutions for independent time bases. - Privileged instruction logic for program integrity in multiusage environments. - Complete instruction set that includes: - Byte, halfword, word, and doubleword operations. - Use of all memory-referencing instructions for register-to-register operations, with or without indirect addressing and postindexing, and within normal instruction format. - Multiple register operations. - Fixed-point integer arithmetic operations in halfword, word, and doubleword modes. - Floating-point hardware operations in short and long formats with significance, zero, and normalization control and checking, all under full program control. - Full complement of logical operations (AND, OR, exclusive OR). - Comparison operations, including compare between limits (with limits in memory or in registers).
+- Multiple interval timers with a choice of resolutions for independent time bases. - Privileged instruction logic for program integrity in multiusage environments. - Complete instruction set that includes: - Byte, halfword, word, and doubleword operations. - Use of all memory-referencing instructions for register-to-register operations, with or without indirect addressing and postindexing, and within normal instruction format. - Multiple register operations. - Fixed-point integer arithmetic operations in halfword, word, and doubleword modes. - Floating-point hardware operations in short and long formats with significance, zero, and normalization control and checking, all under full program control. - Full complement of logical operations (AND, OR, exclusive OR). - Comparison operations, including compare between limits (with limits in memory or in registers). - Call instructions that permit up to 64 dynamically variable, user-defined instructions, and allow a program access to operating system functions without operating system intervention. - Decimal hardware operations, including arithmetic, edit, and pack/unpack. - Push-down stack operations (hardware implemented) of single or multiple words, with automatic limit checking, for dynamic space allocation, subroutine communication, and recursive routine capability. - Automatic conversion operations, including binary/BCD and any other weighted-number systems. - Analyze instruction that facilitates effective address computation. - Interpret instruction that increases speed of interpretive programs. - Shift operations (left and right) of word or doubleword, including logical, circular, arithmetic, searching shift, and floatingpoint modes.

-- Call instructions that permit up to 64 dynamically variable, user-defined instructions, and allow a program access to operating system functions without operating system intervention. - Decimal hardware operations, including arithmetic, edit, and pack/unpack (not available on SIGMA 9 Model 3). - Push-down stack operations (hardware implemented) of single or multiple words, with automatic limit checking, for dynamic space allocation, subroutine communication, and recursive routine capability. - Automatic conversion operations, including binary/ BCD and any other weighted-number systems. - Analyze instruction that facilitates effective address computation. - Interpret instruction that increases speed of interpretive programs. - Shift operations (left and right) of word or doubleword, including logical, circular, arithmetic, searching shift, and floating-point modes. - Built-in reliability and maintainability features (see Appendix D) that include: - Extensive error logging.
-When a fault is detected, system status and fault information are available for program retrieval and logging for subsequent analysis. - Full parity checking on all data and addresses communicated in either direction on buses between memory units and processors, providing fault detection and location capability to permit the operating system or diagnostic program to quickly determine a faulty unit. - Address stop feature that permits operator or maintenance personnel to:
+- Built-in reliability and maintainability features (see Appendix D) that include: - Extensive error logging.
+When a fault is detected, system status and fault information are available for program retrieval and logging for subsequent analysis. - Full parity checking on all data and addresses communicated in either direction on busses between memory units and processors, providing fault detection and location capability to permit the operating system or diagnostic program to quickly determine a faulty unit. - Address stop feature that permits operator or maintenance personnel to: